MikrayR/First_Sprint/README.md

 Configuration Reader

-	Create a java class named ReadPropertyFile.java inside the same project where config.properties file is created → include “public static main” method and Finish.

 Attention :
 System.out.println(conFig.getProperties(“name”));
 - Make sure you use the same key as mentioned in properties file.
 This is case sensitive.